moves-rwth/nitwit-validator/bench/svcomp/artifact_Readme.txt.md

     python3 bench_parallel.py  -w ../../data/sv-witnesses -e ../cmake-build-release/nitwit32 -sv ../../data/sv-benchmarks -to 2 -p 4 -c configs/reachability.json
     ```
     With `-to <secs>` you specify the allowed timeout in seconds.
 Option `-p <procs>` defines the amount of validation
     processes to launch in parallel, which will take advantage of your CPUs multiprocessing power.
-Don't use more than
+Do not use more than
     your core or thread count.
 Option `-c <config>` specifies the configuration file to be used.
 You can additionally
     use the flag `-l <limit>` to limit the number of validations.
 With `-l 1000` the first 1000 witnesses from the dataset of
     about 12000 would be inspected.

     Note that the parallel run shown above will run about 12 minutes on 4 cores clocked at approximately 1.8 GHz (Intel
     i5-8250U).
-The runtime highly depends on the set timeout limit.
+The runtime highly depends on the used timeout limit.
 A machine with 3 GB of RAM per process will be more than
     enough.
 There are only a few cases when the validator exceeds 100 MB.
     With a timeout of 2 seconds, you should get around 8500 successful validations depending on your CPU.
     With a longer timeout, more violations are found as some processes are not killed prematurely.